Get Started

 Workflows evolve.
 Policies change.
 Teams change.
 Your Scheme will change too.

-Workflow Engine supports scheme versioning so you can update a Scheme without panicking about already-running instances.
-Keep old instances stable, migrate when you’re ready, and move forward without breaking the world.
+Workflow Engine supports scheme versioning, so you can update a scheme without panicking about already-running instances.
+Keep old instances stable, migrate when you’re ready, and move forward without breaking changes.

 Choose your integration path